 A best practice for using this portion of the planner is to reference it when making your monthly and quarterly plans.
 Look over your Yearly Momentum Planner to check where you are on your values, themes, and challenges; if you’re on track, great, but if not, you have a chance this quarter or month to course-correct and go forward.
 You might also find that your (focus) values, themes, and challenges change throughout the course of the year due to your own growth, self-awareness, or accomplishment.
 That’s all good, too.
 Update your planners and drive on.

 Spending your days working towards the things that matter most leads to living a productive, flourishing life.
+And if you really want to take your planning to the next level, check out our new and improved Momentum Planning e-Course, which includes the Momentum Planner Digital Pack FREE with your purchase!

 Happy planning and doing! 🙂